Cosmo-Tech/cosmotech-api/README.md

 ./gradlew detekt
 ```

-You will then find the reports for the different sub-projects in the `build/reports/detekt` folder, under different formats: Plain text, HTML, and [SARIF](https://sarifweb.azurewebsites.net/).
+You will then find the reports for the different subprojects in the `build/reports/detekt` folder, under different formats: Plain text, HTML, and [SARIF](https://sarifweb.azurewebsites.net/).

 #### Vulnerability report